Reinalynn/Building-a-Book-Recommendation-System-using-Python/README.md

 #### PySpark
 The PySpark package in Python uses the Alternating Least Squares (ALS) method to build recommendation engines.
 ALS is a matrix factorization running in a parallel fashion and is built for larger scale problems.
 PySpark was created to support the collaboration of Apache Spark and Python.
 Because ALS uses matrix factorization, it is comparable to the SVD and SVD++ algorithms in the Surprise package.

-I was able to build a Collaborative Filtering RS using PySpark that performed very well according the RMSE, but it was very slow.
+I was able to build a Collaborative Filtering RS using PySpark that performed very well according to the RMSE, but it was quite slow.
 The original model had a RMSE of 0.396:

 ![ALS model with rmse.png](https://github.com/Reinalynn/Building-a-Book-Recommendation-System-using-Python/blob/master/Images/ALS%20model%20with%20rmse.png)

-After tuning the model (which took a very, very long time), I was able to drop the RMSE to 0.362:
+After tuning the model using a gridsearch (which took a very long time), I was able to drop the RMSE to 0.362:

 ![Tuned ALS model with best rmse.png](https://github.com/Reinalynn/Building-a-Book-Recommendation-System-using-Python/blob/master/Images/Tuned%20ALS%20model%20with%20best%20rmse.png)